SAMMISolutions/docs/doc_posts/_about/overview.md

 You can read more about our team members and support us on our [Patreon](https://www.patreon.com/lb2devs?fan_landing=true).

+**Patrons**

+We would like to acknowledge the wonderful support of our Patrons below:
+- Purple Emperor: TheBurge
+- Red Admirals: a_bat, Brady
+- Green Hairstreak: Fizbanoide, SeijiSoldier

 **Contributors**

 - SAMMI Core: [SAMMI Dev Team](https://www.patreon.com/lb2devs?fan_landing=true)